openSUSE/news-o-o/_posts/2011-04-30-opensuse-weekly-news-issue-173-is-out.markdown

 du: estimate file space usage (...)

-
+â€

 ### For Developers and Programmers

+â€œ

         [net tuts+/Joseph Pecoraro: An In Depth Guide to mod_rewrite for Apache](http://net.tutsplus.com/tutorials/other/a-deeper-look-at-mod_rewrite-for-apache/)

 When people think of .htaccess configuration, the first thing that might pop into their minds is URL manipulation with mod_rewrite.
-But they™re often frustrated by mod_rewrite™s complexity.
+But theyâ€™re often frustrated by mod_rewriteâ€™s complexity.
 This tutorial will walk you through everything you need to know for the most common mod_rewrite tasks. (...)

-
+â€

 ### For System Administrators

+â€œ

         [Novell Cool Solutions/jmeldrum: ssh-keygen: password-less SSH login script](http://www.novell.com/communities/node/12811/ssh-keygen-password-less-ssh-login-script)